edto/project1graphics/Project 1/Assets/README.txt

 may not be visible or in others, may instead dominate the landscape.
 The program should be rerun until a satisfactory landscape is generated.

+The lighting map may need to be rebuilt when running on a new device for the first time.
+You MUST rebuild the lightmaps for satisfactory lighting.

 MECHANICS:
 Terrain is procedually generated on each invocation of the program by using the